If you’re new to the blogging world, you might not have come across the term “guest posting” yet.

 Lastly, guest posting on other websites can ultimately lead to new fans and followers on social media in addition to new blog readers.

 I mean, think about it.
 You decide to guest post on a blog, the blog owner shares the link to the post on Twitter and then BOOM.
 All of a sudden, you find yourself with 25 extra followers.
-(Hey, every little helps – right?)
+(Not to sound like a walking Tesco advert but every little helps, right?)

-It’s all about expanding your reach and growing your online tribe, as a result.
+It’s all about stepping out of your comfort zone to expand your reach – and grow your online tribe, as a result.

 Guest Posting Process